ceyhunsen/ATmega328P-HAL-Driver/README.md

 ## Documentation

-Documentation is available [online](http://atmega328p-hal-driver.rtfd.io/) and can be created offline.
+Documentation is available at [atmega328p-hal-driver.rtfd.io](http://atmega328p-hal-driver.rtfd.io/) and can be created offline.
 See [docs/](docs/) directory for more information.

 ## License